Your source for Diving and Fishing in Sea Ranch/Mendonoma Area

 Gualala River:

 The Gualala River has a good steelhead trout run.
-Steelhead are present from late December – April.
+Steelhead is present from late December – April.
 Steelhead fishing on the Gualala River is primarily a catch and release fishery.
-Only the rare stray hatchery reared and marked fish can be kept.
+Only the rare stray hatchery-reared and marked fish can be kept.
 Access to the area near the mouth is available off Hwy 1 just north of the river, through Gualala Point Regional Park on the south side of the river, off Old Stage Road immediately south of the town of Gualala on the river’s north side, and at Valley Crossing on Annapolis Road about a 1 east of Hwy 1.

-Fishing on the Gualala River is restricted to adequate flows between October 1 through April 30 of each year.
-Anglers should check the Department’s Low-Flow Hotline at 707-944-5533 before going fishing on the Gualala River.
+Fishing on the Gualala River is restricted to adequate flows between fishing on the Gualala River is restricted to adequate flows between September 1 through April 30 of each year.
+Anglers should check the Department’s Low-Flow Hotline at (707) 944-5533 before going fishing on the Gualala River.

 Gualala River Fishing Holes and Access: